replicate/keepsake/web/docs/tutorial.md

 At some point you might want to get back to some point in the past.
 Maybe you've run a bunch of experiments in parallel, and you want to choose one that works best.
 Or, perhaps you've gone down a line of exploration and it's not working, so you want to get back to where you were a week ago.

-The `replicate checkout` command will copy the files from a commit into your working directory.
+The `replicate checkout` command will copy the code and weights from a commit into your working directory.
 Run this, replacing `d4fb0d3` with a commit ID you passed to `replicate diff`:

 ```shell-session
 $ replicate checkout d4fb0d3